wang-bin/fvp/README.md

 - Optimal render api: d3d11 for windows, metal for macOS/iOS, OpenGL for Linux and Android
 - Hardware decoders are enabled by default
 - Minimal code change for existing [Video Player](https://pub.dev/packages/video_player) apps
+- Support most formats via FFmpeg demuxer and software decoders if not supported by gpu.

 ## How to Use